Codes of Conduct

 How were the Codes developed?

 While the Codes were under development, the process began with a working group meeting on the Code topic (e.g. a labelling working group meeting).
-ClientEarth, as secretariat of the SSC, would present some initial ideas for discussion at this first working group meeting and facilitate a discussion to outline what direction the Code should take.
+ClientEarth, as secretariat of the SSC at the time, would present some initial ideas for discussion at this first working group meeting and facilitate a discussion to outline what direction the Code should take.

 SSC members and non-member experts were then invited to share their specialist knowledge at working-group meetings.
 Non-member experts included government officials, NGO representatives, academics and non-departmental public bodies.